 Could CBD help seniors?

-A lot of safety issues that arise from CBD use do not stem from the compound itself, but from manufacturers of CBD.
-Because CBD has not been regulated by the FDA, companies are free to print whatever they want on the label.
-However, one can't always take a label at face value.
-The FDA has sent warning letters to several CBD manufacturers over the years for misleading consumers about the safety or potency of their products.
+D manufacturers over the years for misleading consumers about the quality or potency of their products.
 Some were found to have no CBD at all!
 Moreover, companies may market their CBD as THC-free, but still leave traces of the psychoactive compound in their final product.
 If you’re looking to buy CBD for seniors, make sure to check whether the company you’re looking at conducts third-party lab tests on their products.
-This is the only way to know if the product you’re buying is safe for use.
+This is the only way to know if the product you’re buying is of good quality.
 Hempure conducts third-party lab tests on every batch of products, as well as chromatography to remove even the smallest traces of THC.

 CBD products for seniors